 There are no quizzes or exams.
 The grade is based on discussion and five diverse writing assignments.
 Most of the assignments involve creative writing.

-You don't have to be an accomplished writer to take the course, but Bio 345 may be especially appealing if you like to write creatively or would like to develop your writing skills overall.
+Being an accomplished writer is not a requirement for this course, but Bio 345 may be especially appealing for writing creatively or developing writing skills overall.